liam-middlebrook/coefficient-of-fail/callaway-coefficient-of-fail.md

 ## Communication

-* Your project doesnt not announce releases publically (e.g. mailing list, GitHub) **+10 points of FAIL**
+* Your project doesn't not announce releases publicly (e.g. mailing list, GitHub) **+10 points of FAIL**

 * Your project does not have a bug tracker **+20 points of FAIL**